 - 2 limes, cut into wedges

 - Thinly sliced serranos, jalapeños, or preferred hot pepper

 - Sriracha (optional)

 Divide noodles between bowls and top with desired amount of chicken.
-Ladle broth into bowls until noodles are almost covered, finish with desired toppings.
+Ladle broth over noodles and chicken and top with desired toppings.

 - Sodium: 1389mg

 - Fiber: 2g